siglens/siglens-docs/docs/spl-docs/streamstats-command.md

 ### reset_before

-The following command calculates running `count` statistics and resets the count when the hobby `Swimming` is observed, before including the current event.
+The following command calculates the running `count` on the hobby and resets the `count` when the hobby `Swimming` is observed, before including the current event.
 ```
 ... | streamstats reset_before=(hobby="Swimming") count(hobby) AS hobby_count
 ```